 I, of course, had no idea how I could make that difference; and to be honest, it seemed impossible based on the “facts” of who I was and the environment that surrounded me.
 I just knew that day that something within me had changed and it would never be the same.

 Many people have seen Dr. King’s message as a message about freedom for black people.
 To me, his message was much deeper than color or creed.
 It was about the understanding that we are all the same, that at a soul level we are all on a journey, and it’s important to remove the blocks to our spiritual, mental, and emotional evolution.
 Although we may perceive those blocks as being outside ourselves, the truth is that they would all instantly disappear if we would commit to removing the ones on the inside.

 Something tragic happened, a great man, a man who will remain a giant, died.
-I still see some of the injustices he fought against.
+Sadly as I write this I still see many of the injustices he fought against pervasive in our society.
 However, that tragic event gave birth to a flood of awakening and opportunities that have changed the world.

-Remember this always: You are a gift from the universe, and when you are truly willing to know it, you will become the gift to THE world that you were born to be.
+Remember this always: There is “Deep Greatness” born into you, and when you are truly willing to know it, you will become the gift to THE world that you were born to be.

 Long live Dr. Martin Luther King, in all our hearts, minds, and actions.